Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Background

 \subsection{Re-Identification Risks from Recorded Body {Telemetry}}

 Body {related} biometrics, particularly gait-based identification, have been extensively studied in the fields of computer vision and behavioral biometrics~\cite{lin2022gaitgl, chao2019gaitset, balazia2018gait, barnachon2014ongoing, patrona2018motion}. \review{More recently, this modality has been applied to XR systems, where body telemetry data is continuously collected from head-mounted displays and hand-held controllers}{Traditionally, this line of research relied on high-fidelity motion capture systems that track full-body skeletal data with dozens of joint points~\cite{balazia2018gait, barnachon2014ongoing, patrona2018motion}.
-However, recent studies in XR settings demonstrate that even sparse body telemetry—typically limited to the positions and orientations of the head-mounted display and handheld controllers—can be surprisingly distinctive~\cite{hallal2024recent, giaretta2024security, mustafa2018unsure, rogers2015Approach, li2016whose}.}

-\ethanwilsonroundone{Can you clarify here that the majority of research in this space has looked at higher fidelity animation skeletons (from motion capture usually), yet recent work in XR is successful with 3 points (head + controllers)?} \aibragimovroundone{Agree - let me know if this works!}

-Early approaches relied on head {telemetry} data, such as rotational velocity and translational acceleration, for user re-identification~\cite{mustafa2018unsure, rogers2015Approach, li2016whose}.
-As XR systems began incorporating motion-tracked controllers, including head and hand positions and orientations, became increasingly informative for identity inference~\cite{pfeuffer2019Behaviourala, nair2023Uniquea, miller2020personal}.
-The highest reported performance to date is achieved by an LSTM-based model, which attains up to 96.5\% re-identification accuracy using {position and orientation} data from both the headset and controllers~\cite{nair2023deep}.
+However, recent studies in XR settings demonstrate that even sparse body telemetry, typically limited to the positions and orientations of the head-mounted display and handheld controllers, can be surprisingly distinctive~\cite{hallal2024recent, giaretta2024security, mustafa2018unsure, rogers2015Approach, li2016whose}.} \ethanwilsonroundone{Can you clarify here that the majority of research in this space has looked at higher fidelity animation skeletons (from motion capture usually), yet recent work in XR is successful with 3 points (head + controllers)?} \aibragimovroundone{Agree - let me know if this works!} The highest reported performance to date is achieved by an LSTM-based model, which attains up to 96.5\% re-identification accuracy using {position and orientation} data from both the headset and controllers~\cite{nair2023deep}.